samyiin/IdentifierNameNormalization/README.md

 5. In "The impact of vocabulary normalization" 2015, Binkley mirror the process of statistical machine translation, exploits co-occurrence data to select the best of several possible expansions
 6. In "Investigating naming convention adherence in java references" 2015, Butler used the library MDSC, a freely available multi-dictionary spell checking library for identifier names, contains lists of abbreviations, acronyms and words from the SCOWL word lists with additional lists of technical terms, abbreviations and acronyms taken from their own work and the AMAP project.

-### Identify typos
+## Identify typos
+**Previous attempts**:
-By our definition, typos are not some abbreviation, it is really just typos of a dictionary word.
-We will use the same approach by Feitelson in "How developers choose names" 2022: We will identify names with a Levenshtein distance less than equals 2.
-This means that if one name can be transformed into the other by up to 2 single-letter edits (insertion, deletion, or substitution), then it's the typo of the other.
+1. In "How developers choose names" 2022: Feitelson identify typos by names with a Levenshtein distance less than equals 2.
+This means that if one name can be transformed into an dictionary word by up to 2 single-letter edits (insertion, deletion, or substitution), then it's the typo of the dictionary word (Given that we already ruled out the possibility of single letter, dictionary word, abbreviation.)
+(This approach is pretty good, but since we are passing things to LLM already, we will not use this approach, LLM can identify typos using common sense, which should be more effective than this algorithm.)